Easter Lily (badge): Growth in Provisional circles (1990s–)

 Both the Officials and the Provisionals also saw the Easter Lily as a symbol of remembrance for their members who died on "active service".
-With the decline in the Official IRA, the Easter Lily became more and more associated with the Provisional Republican Movement, colloquially known as the “Provos”.
+With the decline in the Official IRA, the Easter Lily became more and more associated with the Provisional Republican Movement, colloquially known as the "Provos".

 In the 1990s, metal versions of the Lily became popular and are worn by some at any time of the year.
 Their sales and usage has increased with the rise in electoral support of Sinn Féin.
+By the mid 2000s, the paper-and-pin lily had become associated almost exclusively with Sinn Féin, while the self-adhesive "sticky" tradition was carried on by the political lineage that ran from the Workers' Party through Democratic Left and into the Labour Party.